metiago/metiago.github.io/content/posts/apache-camel-splitter.md

 }
 ```

-Once we execute our application, it consumes messages from Kafka, convert it to a list of Notes and then split them.
+Running the app, it consumes messages from Kafka, convert them to a list of Notes and then split them out.
-You shoud have an output similiar to that one below, which demonstrate 5 object splitted out of the array that comes from Kafka.

-This pattern is pretty useful when we want to process data separately.
+> This pattern is very useful when we want to process data separately.

 ```bash
 [read #1 - KafkaConsumer[camel]] route2                         INFO  Result: Note{to='Ziggy 0', from='Tiago 0', heading='Title 0', body='Content 0', tags=[tag0, tag1]}